joscha/play-authenticate/samples/java/Getting Started.md

 	import controllers.routes;

-	public class Global extends GlobalSettings {
+        class MyResolver {

-		public void onStart(final Application app) {
-			PlayAuthenticate.setResolver(new Resolver() {

                 @Override
                 public Call login() {
                         // Your login page
                         return routes.Application.index();
                 }

                 @Override
                 public Call afterAuth() {
                         // The user will be redirected to this page after authentication
                         // if no original URL was saved return routes.Application.index();
                 }

                 @Override
                 public Call afterLogout() {
                         return routes.Application.index();
                 }

                 @Override
                 public Call auth(final String provider) {
                         // You can provide your own authentication implementation,
                         // however the default should be sufficient for most cases return com.feth.play.module.pa.controllers.routes.Authenticate
                                         .authenticate(provider);
                 }

                 @Override
                 public Call onException(final AuthException e) {
                         if (e instanceof AccessDeniedException) {
                                 return routes.Application
                                                 .oAuthDenied(((AccessDeniedException) e)
                                                                 .getProviderKey());
                         }

                         // more custom problem handling here...

                         return super.onException(e);
                 }

                 @Override
                 public Call askLink() {
                         // We don't support moderated account linking in this sample.
                         // See the play-authenticate-usage project for an example return null;
                 }

                 @Override
                 public Call askMerge() {
                         // We don't support moderated account merging in this sample.
                         // See the play-authenticate-usage project for an example return null;
                 }
-			});
         }

-	}

 Of course you have to create the pages to which the resolver refers by yourself.

-##User Service Plugin
+##User Service
 ---

 We yet have to tell Play-Authenticate how to store users in a database.
-This is done by creating a sub class of `com.feth.play.module.pa.service.UserServicePlugin` and implementing the abstract methods of this class.
+This is done by creating a sub class of `com.feth.play.module.pa.service.AbstractUserService` and implementing the abstract methods of this class.
-This subclass has to be registered as a plugin.
-To do this, create a new text file `play.plugins` in your `conf` folder (if it does not exist) and add the following line:
+This subclass has to be registered in your dependency injection Module.
+To do this, create appropriate binding in your module:

-	10005:service.MyUserServicePlugin

-In this line `10005` determines when this plugin is loaded.
-Plugins with a higher number are loaded first.
+	bind(MyUserService.class).toSelf().eagerly(),

-`service.MyUserServicePlugin` is the fully qualified class name of your UserService class.
+`MyUserService` is the class name of your UserService class.

 The `UserService` interface works with `AuthUser` objects.
 The combination of `getId` and `getProvider` from `AuthUser` can be used to identify an user.